projectatomic/commissaire/doc/http.rst

 CommissaireHttpServer
 ---------------------

-In the following example a ``CommissaireHttpServer`` is created which binds to address 127.0.0.1 and port 8000 and uses a previously created dispatcher.
+In the following example, a ``CommissaireHttpServer`` is created which binds to address 127.0.0.1 and port 8000 and uses a previously created ``Dispatcher``.
 It then is set to run (block) until killed.

 .. code-block:: python